openremote/openremote/README.md

 ## OpenRemote Projects

 * [Agent](https://github.com/openremote/openremote/agent) - Connects sensors and actuators to an IoT network and provides intelligence at the edge of the network.
-Co-locate agents with backend services or install on gateways, close to devices.
+Co-locate agents with backend services or install agents on gateways, close to devices.

 * [Manager](https://github.com/openremote/openremote/manager) - Provides IoT backend services and a web-based operations frontend and management application for agents and domain assets.
 Design custom data flow, rules, notifications, and build end-user interfaces.